 Many of my snare drums sound great with little to no effort.
 But others required a lot more effort and imagination.
 The focus of this article is not about the “basics” of tuning a snare drum.
 But rather, how to fix difficult snare drums?
 Considerations such as the type and thickness of drum heads, out of round metal shells, batter and snare side head tuning, snare wires and even rims.
+Whatever it takes.

 Snare batter heads need to be responsive and control overtones.
 I generally select single-ply coated heads with some type of built-in overtone ring control.
 I don’t like sticking anything on my heads such as Moongels etc. Frequently, I select medium 10 mil thickness heads such as Evans Genera, or Aquarian Focus X coated.
-But I have also successfully used thin 7 mil Evans Orchestral Staccato or Strata 700 Staccato and even 2-ply medium heavy 12.5 mil Evans HD Dry heads depending on if I need more or less response and resonance.
+But I have also successfully used thin 7 mil Evans Orchestral Staccato or Strata 700 Staccato and even 2-ply medium heavy 12.5 mil Evans HD Dry heads.
+It all depending on if I need more or less response and resonance.
 Rather than just use the same batter heads I normally use, I discovered the need to try different heads and let the drum decide what sounds the best.

 Out of Round Metal Shells

 Another thing about selecting heads is what to do with a drum shell that is not perfectly in-round?
 I have a wonderful 1958 Super-Ludwig Model 401 lacquer-over-brass drum that at some point must have gotten damaged and out-of-round.
 It is virtually impossible to rework the bearing edges since it is a metal shell.
+So spare me the lecture about bearing edges.

 Consequently, standard 14″ heads just do not fit properly.
 They are too tight.
 The best (only) solution has been to use Aquarian American Vintage Series heads.
 The batter heads come in single-ply thin (7mil) and medium (10mil) weights.
 The Snare Side Heads are 3 mil clear.
 The American Vintage Series drumheads have a slightly larger hoop diameter to allow for an easier fit on most older American made drums that have a hard time fitting conventional heads.
-They also have a vintage coating that is slightly thicker and has the look of a calfskin head.
+They have a vintage coating that is slightly thicker and has the look of a calfskin head.
 If standard heads do not fit properly, I will go with the American Vintage Series.

 Remember my out-of-round Vintage Super-Ludwig 401 drum?
 Even with the better fitting Aquarian American Vintage heads, the drum still sounded “boxy” with little snare response.
-I tried different snare wire configurations (which I discuss later) with little success.
+I tried different snare wire configurations (which I discuss later) with modest success.
 One day, out of desperation, I decided to experiment with head tensions.
 Not much changed when I adjusted the batter side so I left it at around 85.
 But when I loosened the snare side head down to between 60 and 65, the snare response dramatically improved.
 Lesson learned is that not all drums respond the same at the usual head tensions.
 Be willing to experiment and vary head tensions.
 Get out your drum key and let the drum decide what sounds the best.

 Traditionally, I have used Puresound Custom Pro Snare Wires.
 They are well made and usually give me the sound I am looking for.
 But recently, I have discovered some interesting alternatives.